codetracker-learning/INDIVIDUAL-PROJECT-sorting-hat/README.md

 - READ THROUGH ALL OF THE INFORMATION BELOW before planning how you will tackle the project.
 - Check the Issue Tickets to organize your process.
 You will have all week in class to work on this in class.
 - PLEASE submit questions in help tickets if you need help.
 We will guide you to the resources that are available to you.
 - When done, tell an instructor.
-Everyone will present how far they got AND their favorite piece of code that they wrote.
+Everyone will present how far they got AND their favorite piece of code that they wrote to an instructor.
 - MOST OF ALL HAVE FUN!!!!!

 ## Instructions